conradludgate/futures-retry-policies/README.md

     }
 }

-async fn make_request() -> Result<(), &'static str>  {
+/// Makes a request, like a HTTP request or gRPC request which you want to retry async fn make_request() -> Result<(), &'static str>  {
     // make a request
     # static COUNT: std::sync::atomic::AtomicUsize = std::sync::atomic::AtomicUsize::new(0);